High School State Open #3, Chickamauga, Dayton Boat Dock – Nov. 16, 2019

-There will be a MANDATORY Thursday Meeting/Registration and meal at:
+There will be a MANDATORY Friday Meeting/Registration at:

-BE IN THE WATER BY 6:00am All times are EASTERN Time
+BE IN THE WATER AT BLUE WATER BY 6:20am All times are EASTERN TIME

-Launch will be “Safe Light” approx. 6:30am EASTERN Time.
+Launch will be “Safe Light” approx. 6:45am EASTERN TIME.

 Blast off will start on time whether you are in the water or not!

-Mandatory Lunch Break 10:30am Eastern.
+Mandatory Lunch Break 10:30am EASTERN TIME.
 Everyone will stop fishing and take a 15-minute break.
-First flight will be due back at 3:00pm.
+The Juniors will be due back in starting at 2:00 pm.
+The First flight for the High School will be due back at 3:00pm.
 Flights will be based on 25 boats and staggered every 15 minutes.

-This tournament is double points with first place earning 200 points, second 198, third 196 and so on down to 50 points.
-Once we reach 50 points all boats beyond that point will get 50 points.
-The state points champion will be determined by the team with the most points combining their results in the state championship and their best 4 scores from the statewide open one-day events.
-The Battle of Chickamauga does not count in points.
+This tournament is regular points with first place earning 100 points, second 99, third 98 and so on down to 40 points.
+Once we reach 40 points all boats beyond that point will get 40 points.

 - Life Vest/Person Flotation Devises must be worn by all individuals on board anytime the main motor is in use, ALL Buckles buckled, and all zippers zipped all the way up **Tennessee State Law require all individuals 12 years of age and younger to wear a PFD at all times while on the deck of a vessel.